 1) Choose Your Employees Early On

 Let’s face it; you will not be able to keep every employee during the merger.
-With budget constraints always being a major concern during a merger, you may have to let some employees go.
+With budget constraints always a major concern during a merger, you may have to let some employees go.
 So instead of making impulsive decisions after the merger, you should start selecting which employees you would want to retain.
-So in the event that the merger does not go well and you will have to let some employees go, you will know which ones.
+So if the merger does not go well and you will have to let some employees go, you will know which ones.

-Choosing your employees early one is also great for the employees themselves, as it saves them from a lot of the anxiety and stress that comes with an M&A. Keeping track of your employees can also help you come up with better arrangements for them in the event that they are leaving.
+Choosing your employees early one is also great for the employees themselves, as it saves them from a lot of the anxiety and stress that comes with an M&A. Keeping track of your employees can also help you come up with better arrangements for them if they are leaving.

 Being transparent to your employees can save the company from a bad rep when the news eventually breaks.
 And being transparent can also make the employees more understanding about the situation that they are in.

-M&As can be quite taxing on your employees both physically and mentally, so some may even try to leave on their own accord.
+M&As can be quite taxing on your employees, both physically and mentally, so some may even try to leave on their own accord.
 But if this is an employee that is crucial to your company or has a lot of potentials, you should try to make them stay.
 And sometimes the best way to do that is to offer them a retention bonus agreement.
-Now you will have to offer them financial incentives to make the agreement seem more lucrative, and if you’re lucky, they just might stay.
+Now you will have to offer them financial incentives to agree to seem more lucrative, and if you’re lucky, they just might stay.

 However, more importantly, it is always good for your company to keep older employees.
 Older employees know the ins and outs of that specific business and are more comfortable with their coworkers.
 New employees will need a little more time to adjust to their current surroundings, and even when they do, there is no guarantee that they will be as productive as the prior employees.

 4) Identify the Strengths and Weaknesses of Every Employee